ConfederacyOfGaia/Gaia/dms-guide.md

 - The involvement of the orcs in the battles has been downplayed, and is mostly forgotten by the Zephyrans
   - This was intentional by the GGD, to keep humans and orcs from teaming up

+### Orcish Religion

+- Should the orcs worship Gruumsh (or a similar diety), with clerics and the like?
+- Maybe this is the root of why they are going to revolt: the Great Dragons insist on the worship of Bahamut and Tiamat, and the orcs don't want to give up their existing god(s).
+  - This could set up a conflict between the party and the orcs as well.

 \page